awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/single-container-docker.md

 ## Containerize an Elastic Beanstalk Application<a name="single-container-docker.setup"></a>

-For this example, we create a Docker image of the sample Flask application from [Deploying a Flask Application to AWS Elastic Beanstalk](create-deploy-python-flask.md)\.
+For this example, we create a Docker image of the sample Flask application from [Deploying a Flask Application to Elastic Beanstalk](create-deploy-python-flask.md)\.
 The application consists of one main file, `application.py`\.
 We also need a `Dockerfile`\.
 Put both files at the root of a directory\.

 ```
 ~/eb-docker-flask/